salyu9/Untitled.ConfigDataBuilder/README.md

 File name is insignificant to this tool.
 You can use any valid name as your config file name.

-Sheet name will be used as prefix of the class name, it should contains only A-Z/a-z/0-9 for this tool.
+Sheet name will be used as prefix of the class name, it should contain only A-Z/a-z/0-9 for this tool.
 For example, sheet 'Skill' will be compiled to class `SkillConfig`.

 Sheet name can contain a period, informing the sheet is part of the full config data of the same config class.
-Part before period will be the name prefix of the class.
+The part before period will be the name prefix of the class.
 Sheets with same name prefix must have the same structure, but can be in different files.
 For example: data from sheet 'Skill.1' in file 'A.xslx' and sheet 'Skill.abc' in file 'B.xslx' will be merged to data of `SkillConfig`.

-Sheets which name begins with '(' or '（' are fully ignored.
+A sheet that have a name begin with '(' or '（' is fully ignored.
 This allows user to add design-only sheet in config files, with names like '(Plans)' or '(TempData)'.

 ### Sheet data structure